 There are a number of scholarships available within the limits defined in bilateral agreements.
 They are financed either by the Polish or the foreign partner's government, often with the aim to enhance exchange within a specific field of study.
 The amount of a scholarship depends on the type of study undertaken.
-You can find more information on the website of Bureau for Academic Recognition and International Exchange (BUWiWM): www.buwiwm.edu.pl
+You can find more information on the website of Polish National Agency for Academic Exchange (NAWA) www.nawa.gov.pl